iainctduncan/papers/source/background.rst

 the language provides built-in abstractions ranging from macro-structural concepts such as scores and sections to individual notes and beats.
-Music DSLs thus significantly simplify the task of programming music and reduce how much the composer-programmer must learn and program to begin making music (CTN: Lazzarini 2017, 26).
+Music DSLs thus significantly simplify the task of programming music and reduce how much the composer-programmer must learn and program to begin making music (Lazzarini 2017, 26).
 In Csound, for example, a program consists of an *orchestra* file, containing programmatic instrument definitions, and a *score* file, containing a score of musical events notated in Csound's own data format.
 (These files